jefffu/test-spring4/README.md

 ## License

-This project is available under the terms of the [Apache V2 License].
+This project is available under the terms of the [Apache V2 License](http://www.apache.org/licenses/LICENSE-2.0.html).